rbitr/llm.f90/README.md

 |Memory and linalg| x | | | x |

-What I want to do with Llama2.f90 is retain the hackability of llama2.c, but with the speed of Llama.cpp (currently we achieve comparable speeds on CPU) and the matrix and memory support of Fortran.
+The plan is to retain the hackability of llama2.c, but with the speed of Llama.cpp (currently we achieve comparable speeds on CPU) and the matrix and memory support of Fortran.
 So far optimization has not significantly diminished the readability or understandability of the code.
 The goal is not a framework that can be called from other programs, but example source code that can be modified directly for custom use.
 The hope is that such modifications will be as easy or easier than working with a high level framework.
 At the same time, we provide the capability of running an LLM from the command line.

-Additional options, such as quantization (under development), I prefer to include in dedicated programs instead of as branches of one main program.
+Additional options, such as quantization (under development), are preferred to be added as in dedicated programs instead of as branches of one main program.
 Likewise if we decide to support another model.
 In this way (hopefully) we keep everything simple and easy to use and hack elsewhere.